theturtle32/WebSocket-Node/README.md

 If you're looking for a version supporting draft-07 or draft-06, see the draft-07 or draft-06 branches.
 Previous draft branches will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.

+**Supported with the following node versions:**
+- 0.4.12
+- 0.6.2

-**Tested against Node version 0.4.7, 0.4.10, and 0.4.12.**  It may work in earlier or versions but I haven't tried it.
+It may work in earlier or later versions but I'm not actively testing it outside of the listed versions.
 YMMV.
-Once Node 0.6.0 is released, I will make sure it works with both 0.4.x and 0.6.x.

 Documentation
 =============